Ibiza: An Island of Glistening Beauty in the Mediterranean

 9. Ibiza Cathedral

 The Ibiza Cathedral, officially called the Cathedral of Our Lady of the Snows or Catedral de Nuestra Senora de las Nieves, is a Roman Catholic Cathedral and the principal church of the city of Ibiza.
-Construction began in 1234, while its completion was during the 15th century.
-The Ibiza Cathedral is noted for its many works of art, many of which are a Gothic monstrance of golden silver which was made by Francesc Marti in 1399, Gothic panels of Saint Anthony and Saint Tecla, and another set of panels of Saint Matthew and Saint James.
+Construction began in 1234, although it wasn't completely finished until the 15th century.
+The Ibiza Cathedral is noted for its many works of beautiful art, many of which are a Gothic monstrance of golden silver which was made by Francesc Marti in 1399, Gothic panels of Saint Anthony and Saint Tecla and another set of panels of Saint Matthew and Saint James.

 Address：Placa Catedral s/n, 07800, Ibiza Town, Ibiza, Spain